cameronraysmith/scanvi-review/seed_labeling.md

 ```

 <!-- #region {"colab_type": "text", "id": "6JlPoPJsWKnJ"} -->
-Now we can predict the missing cell types, and get the latent space
+Now we can predict the missing cell types and represent them in the latent space.

 <!-- #endregion -->